majo-z/hw-sinatra-saas-hangperson/docs/part_0_create_saas_app.md

 Modify the app
 --------------

-Modify `app.rb` so that instead of "Hello World" it prints "Goodbye World".
+Modify `app.rb (app_part_0.rb)` so that instead of "Hello World" it prints "Goodbye World".
 Save your changes to `app.rb` and try refreshing your browser tab where the app is running.

 No changes?
 Confused?